FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/operation_and_maintenance/log/system_log_audit.md

 - Log interpretation:
   - blk-32: The block height executed is 32
   - gasLimit: gas limit of the current execution block
   - verify: Whether to verify.
-If the current node is the leader node, no verification is required.
+If the current node is the leader node, no verification is required
   - signatureSize: Number of signatures.
-If the current node is the leader node, the signature does not need to be verified.
+If the current node is the leader node, the signature does not need to be verified
   - tx count: The number of intra-block transactions, which is greater than 0 if the block is synchronized from another node
-  - meta tx count: The number of transaction meta-information in the block, which is greater than 0 if the request was initiated by the consensus module.
+  - meta tx count: The number of transaction meta-information in the block, which is greater than 0 if the request was initiated by the consensus module
   - version: Version number of the currently executed block

 ### 1.3 Block Execution Success

-This log is output when the consensus module or synchronization module requests the Scheduler module to execute the block.。
+This log is output when the consensus module or synchronization module requests the Scheduler module to execute the block。

 - Log Keywords: asyncExecuteBlock success
 - Log level: INFO